 Does anyone else treat today like a massive GREEN LIGHT to buying any and all the books?Read More »

 Read More »

 In the mid-1980s the Snow White Killer terrorised the streets of Nashville, Tennessee.
 Then suddenly the murders stopped.
 A letter from the killer to the police stated that his work was done.
 Now four more bodies are found, marked with his fatal signature.
 The residents fear a madman has returned, decades later, to finish his sick fairy tale.

 New for 2019 – a monthly wrap up – we LOVE reading other people’s round ups of their month of reading, so we thought we’d share what we’ve loved and not-so-loved this month in our bookish world.Read More »

 Every so often we like to do a book swap.
 Kate likes YA mainly and Becca enjoys thrillers.
 It’s good to try something different, so we came up with a book swap where we each give each other one of our reads and see what the other thinks.

-This month we did ‘The Single Girl’s To Do List’ by Lindsey Kelk (being Kate’s chic lit choice) and ‘Pretty Girls’ by Karin Slaughter (being Becca’s thriller choice).
+This month we did ‘It Only Happens In The Movies’ by Holly Bourne (being Kate’s YA choice) and ‘Perfect Evil’ by Alex Kava (being Becca’s thriller choice).
 Here’s what we each thought of our respective swaps!Read More »